ceddy4395/seminar-presentation/PITCHME.md

 ### Recommendations

 @ol
-- Effort needed to collect more anonymous datasets
+- Collect more anonymous datasets
-- Looking into the effects of current recommender systems on producers
+- Look into the effects of current recommender systems on producers
-- Looking into the existence of demographic bias
+- Look into the existence of demographic bias
-- The effect of recommender systems on fiarness in the music industry
+- Examine the effect of recommender systems on fiarness in the music industry
 @olend

 ---